Skip to content

 Autocomplete data on IDEs

 The best way to work with Environment Variables is using the autocomplete (or IntelliSense) feature from your IDE.
-To make this work with dotenv read data, Stela updates his stub file (stela.__init__.pyi) every time you change your dotenv files.
+To make this work with dotenv-read data, Stela updates its type stub file (stela/__init__.pyi) every time the configuration is (re)loaded.

 This stub file needs to be saved on the same folder which you've installed the stela package (normally via package manager).
 In other words, in a folder outside your project.
 To this work, please make sure the user which starts your project has sufficient privileges to access these external folders.